jenkinsci/plumber-plugin/DESIGN.md

 # Why Plumber?
-Currently Pipeline script is imperative groovy (ish) script.
+Currently Pipeline script is imperative Groovy (ish) script.
 This has 2 primary problems:

 1. Cognitive load:  programming a pipeline is a cognitive load which users do not expect.
 It is marketed as a point of power, but the reality is it is too much of a barrier for most users. (user comments like "I tried it; too hard; other plugins didn't work; moved